imgag/megSAP/README.md

-**Note: The pipeline is probably not yet ready to run out-of-the-box.
-If you still want to try it, please use the following instructions.**
+**Note: The documentation is not yet complete.
+If you still want to try it, please report any problems you encounter through the [issue tracker](https://github.com/imgag/megSAP/issues).**

 ## Download